PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/image_multi_label_classification.en.md

     batch_size: 4
 ```

-Subsequently, refer to the command line method or Python script method in the local experience section to load the modified production line configuration file.
+Subsequently, refer to the command line method or Python script method in the local experience section to load the modified pipeline configuration file.

 ##  5. Multi-Hardware Support
 PaddleX supports various mainstream hardware devices such as NVIDIA GPU, Kunlunxin XPU, Ascend NPU, and Cambricon MLU. <b>You only need to modify the `--device` parameter</b> to achieve seamless switching between different hardware.

-For example, if you use Ascend NPU for inference of the general image multi-label classification production line, the Python command used is:
+For example, if you use Ascend NPU for inference of the general image multi-label classification pipeline, the Python command used is:

 ```bash
 paddlex --pipeline image_multilabel_classification \